google/maddpg-replication/README.md

 # maddpg-replication

-This is a replication of ["Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments" (Lowe, Wu, Tamar, Harb, Abbeel, Mordatch 2017)](https://arxiv.org/abs/1706.02275).
+This is a partial replication of ["Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments" (Lowe, Wu, Tamar, Harb, Abbeel, Mordatch 2017)](https://arxiv.org/abs/1706.02275).
 That paper introduced an algorithm called MADDPG (multi-agent deep deterministic policy gradient) for training multiple agents that can interact intelligently.
 The authors released [source code](https://github.com/openai/maddpg) for replicating the paper.
 This repository documents the process of running that code and the results.

 Although I (Nisan Stiennon) am affiliated with Google, this is not an official Google product.